aimms/documentation/webui/page-settings.rst

 Configuring the Primary Action
 ++++++++++++++++++++++++++++++

-Create a string parameter indexed by PageActionSpecification.
-Let's call this :token:`MyPrimaryActions(webui::indexPageActionSpec)`.
+Create a string parameter indexed by :any:`webui::PageActionSpecification`.
+Let's call this ``MyPrimaryActions(webui::indexPageActionSpec)``.
 Right click the string parameter and click on the Data option to open the data page.
 Add the details for the Primary Action you would like to show for the respective page(s).
 For example:

 .. image:: images/PageActions_PrimaryStringParamAndData.png
     :align: center